ABoringGuy/Internship-Codes/README.md

   - Tuple
   - Set
   - Dictionary
-- Learned use of in-built functions such as:
+- Learned various OOP concepts such as:
-  - Map
+  - Class/Object initilization
-  - Reduce
+  - Inheritance(MRO, super())
-  - Filter
+  - Abstraction
-  - Zip
+  - Encapsulation
-  - Enemurate
+  - Polymorphism

 - Used all the above knowledge to make a simple Banking System

 ---
 ## Week-2:
 - Learned Basics of File-Handling with .json file

 - Learned Basics of FIle-Handling with .csv file

 - Learned the use and implementation of Exception Handling

 - Implemented above knowledge to further improve Banking System

+- Learned use of in-built functions such as:
+  - Map
+  - Reduce
+  - Filter
+  - Zip
+  - Enemurate

 - Learned the use of various in-built functools such as:
   - Partial
   - CMP_TO_KEY